 How Does Slack Make Money?

-Slack utilizes a freemium model to attract users.
+The company utilizes a freemium business model to attract users.
 This means that everyone interested can try out Slack and its applications for free – as long as they please.

 Free users are restricted from accessing parts of Slack’s ecosystem as well as limited on the number of messages and files they can share.